 The UK’s migrant population is concentrated in London.
 Around 36% of people living in the UK who were born abroad live in the capital city.
 Similarly, around 38% of people living in London were born outside the UK, compared with 16% for the UK as a whole.

-The available data suggests there are roughly around 1.2 million British migrants living in other EU countries, compared with around 3.2 million EU migrants living in the UK.
+The available data suggests that in 2011 there were around 0.9 million British nationals living in other EU countries, while in 2016 there were around 3.6 million EU nationals living in the UK.

 A migrant can be broadly defined as a person who changes their country of usual residence.
 Conventionally, there are three different ways of making this definition more precise.